Best Gloves For Kayaking (Half, 3/4 and Full Length Fingers)

 These neoprene kayaking gloves are lightweight and designed for warm weather use and the vented palms help with breathability.
 For a snug fit, the velcro fastening secures the glove around your wrist.

-The NRS Men’s Boaters are a lightweight fingerless glove designed for warm weather paddling.
+The NRS Men’s Boaters are a lightweight fingerless glove designed for warm conditions.
 With UPF 50 sun protection they will help keep your hands protected from the elements.
-The synthetic leather palm can give you added blister protection and help you grip your paddle.
+The synthetic leather palm can give you added blister protection and help you grip your paddle, while still allowing for maximum finger movement.

 The gloves fasten with a velcro hook and loop closure strap on your wrist.

-These Fingerless Gloves from The Fishing Tree can be ideal for a variety of watersports and outdoor activities.
+These fingerless kayak gloves from The Fishing Tree can be ideal for a variety of watersports and outdoor activities.
 They’re lightweight and offer UPF 50 sun protection, so could be a good choice for summer use, whether you’re paddling, fishing or even biking.
+In the coldest weather you may want to opt for a warmer glove.

 They feature synthetic leather palms that are designed to offer you grip so you can grab hold of your paddle or even handle fish even when your hands are wet.